aamazie/mewtwo/README.txt

 Or set the binary with the setuid bit (not generally recommended for security reasons):

-sudo chown root:root scanner_program
+sudo chown root:root mewtwo.rs

-sudo chmod u+s scanner_program
+sudo chmod u+s mewtwo.rs

 Windows: